Sustainability Management

 Environment Subcommittee

 The Group uses products, raw materials and energy efficiently to combat challenges such as climate change and resource depletion, and the Group is working with customers and business partners to reduce the environmental impact throughout the supply chain.
 Seven & i Holdings believes this is an important factor that contributes to the sustainable development of society and will result in the sustainable growth of the Group.
 Therefore, based on the GREEN CHALLENGE 2050 approved by the Board of Directors in April 2019 and announced in May 2019, the Environment Subcommittee is working to promote initiatives to develop a decarbonized society, a circular economy, and a society in harmony with nature.
 Based on recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), it is analyzing the risks and opportunities of climate change and deepening the Group’s initiatives.
-The Environment Subcommittee is chaired by the Executive Officer and head of the Sustainability Development Department of the Corporate Development Division of Seven & i Holdings, and is managed by the department in charge of environmental measures of the Group to promote specific measures.
+The Environment Subcommittee is chaired by the Executive Officer and head of the Sustainability Development Department of the ESG Development Division of Seven & i Holdings, and is managed by the department in charge of environmental measures of the Group to promote specific measures.

 Social Value Creation Subcommittee

 Based on an awareness that efforts to solve social issues will lead to new business opportunities as the Group expands its business domains and related social problems become increasingly varied, the Social Value Creation Subcommittee takes action to create business that generates social and economic value (creating shared value; CSV).
 Aiming to realize a sustainable society, the Seven & i Group has identified seven material issues that it must address through engagement with various stakeholders.
 In response, the Social Value Creation Subcommittee is working to plan and execute new businesses originating from social issues to be addressed through core businesses by leveraging business characteristics and management resources, including the Group's business infrastructure and expertise cultivated to date.
 Apart from this, the subcommittee will strive to deepen initiatives with a view to fostering external collaboration with business partners, social entrepreneurs, NPOs, and other partners.
-The Social Value Creation Subcommittee is chaired by the Director, Managing Executive Officer, and head of the Corporate Development Division of Seven & i Holdings, and is managed by the division in charge of management planning to promote specific measures.
+The Social Value Creation Subcommittee is chaired by the Senior Managing Executive Officer, Representative Director, and head of the ESG Development Division of Seven & i Holdings, and is managed by the division in charge of management planning to promote specific measures.

 Targets and Progress by Each Subcommittee